-The University of Florida Literacy Initiative (UFLI–pronounced “you fly”) is an ongoing effort by UF faculty and students to improve literacy outcomes for students who struggle to learn to read and write.
+The University of Florida Literacy Institute (UFLI–pronounced “you fly”) is an ongoing effort by UF faculty and students to improve literacy outcomes for students who struggle to learn to read and write.
 UFLI began in 1998 as a tutoring model for struggling beginning readers, but it now encompasses a variety of literacy projects, including tutoring for students from kindergarten through high school, assistance to schools, and teacher education and professional development.

 Led by Dr. Holly Lane, associate professor of special education, UFLI is built on the expertise and hard work of many faculty and students in the College of Education, including faculty at P.K.
 Yonge Developmental Research School.
 Explore the site to learn more about our projects.